Project Type

 Methodology & Strategic Approach

-Community Validation: I released the redesigned map to a community of daily commuters on a social media platform to gather feedback on usability, intuitiveness and scannability.
+The redesigned map was shared with a community of daily commuters on social media to gather real-world feedback on usability, intuitiveness, and scannability — grounding the design proposals in lived commuter experience rather than designer assumptions.

 Design Proposals & Rationale